INTRODUCTION

 CONCLUSION

-Quitting smoking is one of the best decisions for improving immune function and overall health.
-Smoking weakens immunity by increasing inflammation, impairing lung function, and reducing circulation.
-By quitting, the body can heal, lung capacity improves, and immune defences grow stronger.
+Quitting smoking is one of the best decisions for improving immune function and overall health and wellbeing.
+Smoking weakens immunity by increasing inflammation, impairing lung function and reducing blood circulation.
+By quitting, the body can heal, lung capacity improves and immune defences grow stronger.
 The journey to becoming smoke-free is challenging, but the long-term benefits far outweigh the difficulties.
-A healthier immune system means a stronger, more resilient body capable of fighting off infections and preventing disease.
-With determination, support, and healthy lifestyle changes, quitting smoking can lead to a longer, healthier, and more vibrant life.
+A healthier immune system means a stronger and more resilient body capable of fighting off infections and preventing disease.
+With determination, support and healthy lifestyle changes, quitting smoking can lead to a longer, healthier and more vibrant life.